prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### To get started

-You will find [attached files](https://github.com/joshsoftware/golang-challenge/tree/gh-pages/data/ch1/golang-challenge-1-drum_machine.zip) with a pattern per file.
+You will find [attached a zip file](https://github.com/joshsoftware/golang-challenge/tree/gh-pages/data/ch1/golang-challenge-1-drum_machine.zip) containing the starting point for this challenge.
+Your goal is to implement the `drum` package and make it pass the provided tests.

 #### Some information about my legacy drum machine